Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Causal Treatment Effects

-\begin{remark} While strong sign preservation may be perceived as a key requirement for parameters that intend to identify partial causal effects, it may not be a reasonable requirement in settings where the counter-factual question of interest involves total effects, as introduced and discussed in the next section.
+\begin{remark} While strong sign preservation may be perceived as a key requirement for parameters that intend to identify partial causal effects, it may not be a reasonable requirement in settings where the counter-factual question of interest involves total effects.
 The distinctions between ``partial'' and ``total'' causal effects have appeared in the literature in a variety of contexts, even beyond the mediation analysis literature discussed in Remark \ref{rem:mediator}, where \cite{pearl:01} and \cite{robins:03} provide comprehensive treatments on these distinctions.
-For example, \cite{heckman:00} defines a causal effect as a partial derivative and states that while the assumption that an isolated action can be varied independently of others is strong but ``...essential to the definition of a causal parameter''.
-In fact, \citet[][page 47]{heckman:00} writes ``Defining causality within a model is relatively straightforward when the causes can be independently varied.
-Defining causality when the causes are interrelated is less straightforward and is a major achievement of econometrics''. \citet[][page 1321 and 1323]{Manski:97}, in turn, provides two interpretations of potential outcomes (one that keeps other actions fixed and another one that lets the other actions change in response to the main action) and clarifies that the interpretation of treatment effects depends on how we think about potential outcomes.
+For example, \cite{heckman:00} defines a causal effect as the partial derivative with respect to an isolated action.
+He acknowledges that assuming that an action can vary independently of all other actions is strong, yet he regards it as ``...essential to the definition of a causal parameter''. \citet[][pages 1321 and 1323]{Manski:97}, in turn, provides two interpretations of potential outcomes (one that keeps other actions fixed and another one that lets the other actions change in response to the main action) and clarifies that the interpretation of treatment effects depends on how we think about potential outcomes.
 Here, we do not dwell on discussions about the relative merits of partial or total effects but rather seek to understand whether commonly used estimands in empirical work admit either of these (commonly sought after) interpretations under different assumptions. \end{remark}

-\begin{remark} Our definitions of average causal partial effects and average direct causal effects are not analogous to the notions of total causal effects, causal mediation effects, and natural direct effects that are commonly used in the mediation analysis literature.
-For example, the average natural direct effect corresponds to $E[Y(1,A(0))-Y(0,A(0))]$ in our notation, where $A(d)$ denotes potential outcomes for the actions $A$ as a function of the treatment $d$.
-Contrary to these types of effects that are defined in terms of potential actions, $A(d)$, the effects we focus on in this paper are defined in terms of specific values of the actions $A$, say $A=a$ for any $a\in\mathcal A$, and are therefore analogous to the notions of a controlled effect that have been discussed in \cite{pearl:01,robins:03}, among others. \end{remark}